Evolix/ansible-roles/CONVENTIONS.md

 ### lineinfile vs. blockinfile vs. copy/template

 When possible, we prefer using the [lineinfile](http://docs.ansible.com/ansible/lineinfile_module.html) module to make very specific changes.
 If a `regexp` argument is specified, every line that matches the pattern will be updated.
-It's a good way to comment/uncomment variable, of add a piece inside a line.
+It's a good way to comment/uncomment variable, or add a piece inside a line.

 When it's not possible (multi-line changes, for example), we can use the [blockinfile](http://docs.ansible.com/ansible/blockinfile_module.html) module.
-It managed blocs of text with begin/end markers.
+It manages blocks of text with begin/end markers.
 The marker can be customized, mostly to use the proper comment syntax, but also to prevent collisions within a file.

-If none of the previous ca be used, we can use [copy](http://docs.ansible.com/ansible/copy_module.html) or [template](http://docs.ansible.com/ansible/template_module.html) modules to copy an entire file.
+If none of the previous can be used, we can use [copy](http://docs.ansible.com/ansible/copy_module.html) or [template](http://docs.ansible.com/ansible/template_module.html) modules to copy an entire file.

 ### defaults and custom files